Fuzzball Documentation

 $ gcloud container clusters list --project=$PROJECT_ID --region=$REGION

 This will give you your cluster name.
-Now you can use it to execute the following:
+Now you can use it to execute the following.
+(Replace <cluster-name> with the value you obtained from the previous command.)

 $ gcloud container clusters get-credentials <cluster-name> --project $PROJECT_ID --region $REGION